-A continuous exercise of questioning the essence of art-making, first and foremost as an everyday activity, has ushered me into the depths of Cultural Theory.
+A continuous exercise of questioning the essence of ‘making’, first and foremost as an everyday activity, has ushered me into the depths of Cultural Theory.
 French thinker Henri Lefebvre was the first person to ever carry the everyday life onto the philosophical field of discussion.
-A trivial and repetitive routine for many people, the everyday, has been since then, a discursive topic within the critical theory.
-Following Lefebvre’s footsteps, my work is primarily concerned with the production of knowledge within the everyday.
-As well as suggesting a formalist argument as daily objects as sculptural forms with surface textures and spatial qualities, it also poses ontological questions regarding the existence of everyday objects around which we construct our social reality.
+A trivial and repetitive routine for many, the everyday, has been since then, a discursive topic within the critical theory.
+Following Lefebvre’s footsteps, my work is primarily concerned with the epistemology of ordinary knowledge.
+As well as conjuring up a formalist argument referring to daily objects as sculptural forms with surface textures and spatial qualities, it also poses ontological questions pertaining to the existence of these objects around which we construct our corporeal reality.

-My practice deals with re-using and re-purposing cast out objects, which are no longer wanted to function purposefully; while at the same time, discusses the notion of art-making as a repetitive everyday practice.
-The ongoing series of works “Idea Generating Machines” and “Anthropological Conjectures” define art-making as a tactical apparatus; they are created to celebrate the sculptural possibilities of discarded objects and thus present subjective representations of the mundane within the everyday and throughout the human history.
-The underlying intention of these series of works is to create an intimate way of perceiving abandoned items through a conscious care and attention.
-The repeated gesture of applying plaster and paint is intended to rid these objects of their practical connotations, to reduce them to their ‘thingness’ in order to redefine and reinterpret them, to form an illusion of mere physical material without a history or a beginning.
+I work with cast out objects which are no longer functioning purposefully; while at the same time, aim to discuss the notion of art-making as a repetitive quotidian practice.
+The ongoing series of works “Idea Generating Machines” and “Anthropological Conjectures” define art-making as a tactical apparatus; they are created to unpack the sculptural and philosophical possibilities of discarded objects.
+The repeated gesture of applying plaster and pigment is intended to rid these objects of their practical connotations, to reduce them to their ‘thingness’ in order to redefine and reinterpret them, to form an illusion of mere physical material without a history or a beginning.
 They are then assemblaged within a state of non-hierarchical totality overriding the objects’ inherent characters and bestowing upon a rather arbitrary value.
 Idea Generating Machines revel in this disruptive, transitory phase whereby signs and signifiers of ‘things’ are thrown in disarray.